Box Office: 'Furious 7' Out Runs 'Paul Blart 2,' 'Unfriended'

-LOS ANGELES (Variety.com) - “Furious 7” ran laps around the competition, picking up $29.1 million in its third weekend of release, according to studio estimates.
+LOS ANGELES, April 19 (Variety.com) - “Furious 7” ran laps around the competition, picking up $29.1 million in its third weekend of release, according to studio estimates.

-The fast cars sequel with the the gravity-defying stunts is barreling toward the $300 million mark Stateside, having already hurtled past the $1 billion mark globally.
+The fast cars and gravity-defying stunts sequel is barreling towards the $300 million mark stateside having already hurtled past the $1 billion mark globally.
 Domestically, “Furious 7” has earned $294.4 million.

-“This is how you build a record year,” said Paul Dergarabedian, senior media analyst at Rentrak.
-“These are summer-style numbers in April.”

-Despite “Furious 7‘s” continued dominance, “Paul Blart: Mall Cop 2” did better than expected, pulling in a solid $24 million across 3,633 locations.
+Despite the blockbuster’s continued dominance, “Paul Blart: Mall Cop 2” did better than expected, pulling in a solid $24 million across 3,633 locations.
 It had been projected to fall short of the $20 million barrier.

 With a modest $30 million production budget, the sequel will be profitable, Sony execs said.